ut0mt8/k8sqndway/README.md

 ```

 ---

 # Smoke Test

-In this lab you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.
+In this section you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.

 ## Deployments